 Multi-purpose, high-visibility FR apparel with added protection against Chemical, Arc Flash, Steam and Hot Water, and Molten Metal Splash hazards.

-NFPA 1994 solution for terrorism incident response.
+NFPA 1990 (1994) Class 1 solution for terrorism incident response.
 It’s the only NFPA-certified terrorism response suit that offers maximum protection at an affordable price.

 Excellent physical strength and basic chemical resistance, ideal for applications where workers need protection from dry particulates, light splash, paint spray and similar aerosols.